 - Publications and presentations

-Reference reports contain letters and opinions of persons who should have had a close professional relationship with an applicant; references provide reviewers with important information regarding the applicant's scholarly abilities particularly as it pertains to the proposed research.
+Letters of recommendation contain letters and opinions of persons who should have had a close professional relationship with an applicant; letter writers provide reviewers with important information regarding the applicant's scholarly abilities particularly as it pertains to the proposed research.

 Scientific Merit of the Proposed Research